tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

 The above information shows that insertion or deletion of one or two bases, changes the reading frame from the point of insertions or deletions.
 Such mutations are referred to as frame shift insertion or deletion mutations.
 This forms the genetic basis of proof that codon is a triplet and is read in a continuous manner

-**5.11. tRNA – the adapter molecule** The transfer RNA, (tRNA) molecule of a
+## tRNA – the adapter molecule

-cell acts as a vehicle that picks up the amino acids scattered through the cytoplasm and also reads specific codes of mRNA molecules.
+The transfer RNA, (tRNA) molecule of a cell acts as a vehicle that picks up the amino acids scattered through the cytoplasm and also reads specific codes of mRNA molecules.
 Hence it is called an **adapter molecule.** This term was postulated by Francis Crick.

 The two dimensional clover leaf model of tRNA was proposed by Robert Holley.
 The secondary structure of tRNA depicted in **Fig. 5.11** looks like a **clover leaf**.
 In actual structure, the tRNA is a compact molecule which looks like an **inverted L**.
 The clover leaf model of tRNA shows the presence of three arms namely DHU arm, middle arm and TΨC arm.
 These arms have loops such